livegnik/2way-poc-design/01-protocol/04-cryptography.md

 ## 2. Responsibilities

-This specification is responsible for:
+This specification defines:

-- Defining the required signing algorithm for protocol messages and envelopes.
+- The required signing algorithm for protocol messages and envelopes.
-- Defining the required asymmetric encryption algorithm for confidential payloads.
+- The required asymmetric encryption algorithm for confidential payloads.
-- Defining what fields are cryptographically protected, and what fields must remain visible for routing and validation.
+- What fields are cryptographically protected, and what fields must remain visible for routing and validation.
-- Defining verification and decryption failure behavior at protocol boundaries.
+- Verification and decryption failure behavior at protocol boundaries.
-- Defining cryptographic trust boundaries between Network Manager, State Manager, Key Manager, and Graph Manager.
+- Cryptographic trust boundaries between Network Manager, State Manager, Key Manager, and Graph Manager.

-This specification is not responsible for:
+This specification does not define:

-- Defining how keys are generated, stored, rotated, revoked, or delegated.
+- How keys are generated, stored, rotated, revoked, or delegated.
-- Defining how identities are represented in the graph.
+- How identities are represented in the graph.
-- Defining ACL rules, schema rules, or write permissions.
+- ACL rules, schema rules, or write permissions.
-- Defining the full envelope schema beyond fields required to apply cryptographic rules.
+- The full envelope schema beyond fields required to apply cryptographic rules.

 ## 3. Cryptographic algorithms